-- The additional features in the PRO version are: - Ability to cut longer than 72 inches - Weeding add weeding boxes and internal lines - Tiling splitting large designs into sections for cutting - Duplicate cutting setting up a grid of repeats in the cutting window - ♦ Cut by color - Ind action options where cutting head moves at the end of a cut - Olor layer alignment - ◊ 3D extrude - ♦ Importing DXF, PLT - Install the downloaded file and open SCAL.
+- The additional features in the PRO version are listed below: - Ability to cut longer than 72 inches - Weeding add weeding boxes and internal lines - Tiling splitting large designs into sections for cutting - Duplicate cutting setting up a grid of repeats in the cutting window - Out by color - Ind action options where cutting head moves at the end of a cut - Olor layer alignment - ◊ 3D extrude - ◊ Importing DXF, PLT - Install the downloaded file and open SCAL.
 The software will run in DEMO mode until a registration is purchased.
-This mode will have the following limitations: - When cutting, horizontal lines will be added across the design - Digital shapes from the eshape Store cannot be downloaded - Sector Sector
+This mode will have the following limitations: - When cutting, horizontal lines will be added across the design - Digital shapes from the eshape Store cannot be downloaded - Sector Sector - Note that the demo version of SCAL5 will expire after 15 days.